maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 <!-- TOC --><a name="numeric-string-functions"></a>
 ## Numeric string functions

 BASIC interpreters display and input numbers in decimal format.
-In many programs, especially on home computers, it is more convenient to type values in other formats, like hexadecimal or binary.
+In many programs, especially on home computers, it is more convenient to type certain values in other formats, like hexadecimal or binary.
 RetroBASIC includes a number of functions to convert to and from these formats.

-RetroBASIC also allows binary, octal, and hexadecimal values to be typed in directly as constants, using the 0b, 0o and 0h prefixes, respectively, as well as & for hexadecimal, which was found in some dialects like BBC.
-For instance, 0b10101010 represents the decimal value 170 entered as a binary constant.
-These are particularly useful when entering bit-oriented values like masks for fonts and sprites.
+RetroBASIC also allows binary, octal, and hexadecimal values to be typed in directly as constants, using the `0b`, `0o` and `0h` prefixes, respectively, as well as `&` for hexadecimal, which was found in some dialects like BBC.
+For instance, `0b10101010` represents the decimal value 170 entered as a binary constant.

+These are particularly useful when entering bit-oriented values like masks for fonts and sprites, as well as referring to memory locations which were often specified in hexidecimal in machine documentation.

 <!-- TOC --><a name="binsexp-and-binaexp"></a>
 ### `BIN`(*sexp*) and `BIN$`(*aexp*)